Sorry, you need to enable JavaScript to visit this website.

 Youth Employment as a high priority of the Government is a theme that requires specific scientific research aimed at developing tailored and relevant programs and measures.
 The National Employment Strategy for 2021 - 2027 is accompanied by the Youth Guarantee, whose implementation plan was reformulated in 2022 to take into account the progress made, the impact of the pandemic on youth employment and the adjustments introduced to the Youth Support Program of the EU, which is expected to significantly increase the employment of young people.

-No institutionalized mechanisms of cooperation with the research community exist in North Macedonia.
-There is no specific Youth Research Center or Youth Institute funded by the State.
+No institutionalized mechanisms of cooperation with the research community exist in North Macedonia, and there is no specific Youth Research Center or Youth Institute funded by the State.

 National Statistics and available data sources